Cancer Genetic Counseling & Testing

 What to Expect

 Patients and family members meet with a board-certified genetic counselor – a health professional with specialized training in genetics, medicine, risk assessment and counseling.
 The appointment usually lasts 30-90 minutes.
 Testing usually requires a simple blood draw.
-The analysis is usually performed at Myriad Genetic Laboratories, a Utah-based laboratory that has extensive experience with BRCA testing.
 Results usually take about two weeks.
 All results are confidential.

 How to Prepare for your Appointment